Building-Energy-Modeling/Building-Modeling/README.md

 #### Explainable AI

-Explainable AI, XAI, aims to improve the transparency and interpretability of black-box models.
+Explainable AI (XAI) aims to improve the transparency and interpretability of black-box models.
 This is important for building thermal dynamics because model predictions are often used to support energy management, demand response, fault detection, and HVAC control decisions.
 In these applications, users may need to understand why the model makes a certain prediction, which variables dominate the thermal response, and whether the learned behavior is physically reasonable.

 Although black-box models can achieve high prediction accuracy, they may learn spurious correlations from historical data.
 For example, a model may incorrectly associate a specific time of day with temperature increase without correctly capturing the underlying effects of solar radiation, occupancy, or HVAC operation.
 Explainable AI methods help diagnose such issues by analyzing feature contributions, temporal dependencies, and model sensitivity.